rasta-mouse/TikiTorch/README.md

 TikiTorch takes this a step further by offering more advanced processs spawning and injection:

-- Spawn x86 or x64 processes.
+- Spawn x86 and x64 processes.
-- Supports PPID Spoofing and BlockDLLs.
+- PPID Spoofing and BlockDLLs.
 - Supports [Module Stomping](https://offensivedefence.co.uk/posts/module-stomping/) and [Process Hollowing](https://github.com/ambray/ProcessHollowing/blob/master/ShellLoader/Loader.cs) for injection.
-- Utilises [DInvoke](https://github.com/TheWover/DInvoke) to call lower-level Nt* APIs.
+- Utilises [DInvoke](https://github.com/TheWover/DInvoke) to call Nt* APIs, or optionally use Syscalls.

 The TikiTorch solution has 2 projects:
 1. TikiLoader